Ecuador default flag

 PUBLIC PARTICIPATION

-Since 2008, Ecuador has had five branches of government: the executive, legislative, judicial, electoral, and transparency and social control.
-The latter branch provides oversight of public sector entities and organizations, as well as private sector bodies that provide services or carry out activities in the public interest, to ensure that they carry out such activities responsibly, transparently, and equitably.
-In addition, the transparency and social control branch promotes and encourages citizen participation, protects the exercise and fulfillment of rights, and combats corruption.
+Since 2008, Ecuador has recognized five branches of government: the executive, legislative, judicial, electoral, and transparency and social control.
+The transparency and social control branch oversees public-sector entities and organizations, as well as private-sector bodies that provide services or carry out activities in the public interest.
+Its mandate is to ensure that such activities are conducted responsibly, transparently, and equitably.
+In addition, it promotes citizen participation, protects the exercise and fulfillment of rights, and combats corruption.

-The transparency and social control branch is comprised of the Council of Citizen Participation and Social Control, the ombudsman’s office, the state comptroller general’s office, and the superintendencies.
-These entities have legal personality and administrative, financial, budgetary, and organizational autonomy under the law.
-According to the Ecuadorean constitution, the Council of Citizen Participation and Social Control promotes the exercise of the rights related to citizen participation, organizes mechanisms of social control on issues of public interest, and designates the relevant authorities in accordance with the law.
-The Council has been unable to function properly, however, as all the Council members were dismissed by the Constitutional Court in January 2023.
+This branch is composed of the Council of Citizen Participation and Social Control, the Ombudsman’s Office, the State Comptroller General’s Office, and the superintendencies.
+These bodies enjoy legal personality and administrative, financial, budgetary, and organizational autonomy under the law.
+According to the Ecuadorean Constitution, the Council of Citizen Participation and Social Control is tasked with promoting the exercise of participatory rights, organizing mechanisms of social oversight on matters of public interest, and appointing certain public authorities in accordance with the law.
+Despite its broad mandate, the Council has struggled to function effectively.

 BARRIERS TO FORMATION